szkiba/mdcode/docs/testable-markdown-code-blocks.md

 })
 ```

-This test code can be embedded in the markdown document invisibly:
+This test code can be embedded without being visible in the markdown document:

 ~~~
 <!--<script type="text/markdown">